Cybercriminology and Security Studies (B.S.)

 Physical Security: Under this concentration, students will develop the ability to analyze the global complexities and implications of corporate security, retail security, loss prevention, overall procedures, and operations.

 Students benefit from classes taught by award-winning faculty who hold doctorates in criminology, criminal justice, jurisprudence, sociology, public administration, and computer science.
 Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.

 The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

-The Cybercriminology and Security Studies Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The online Cybercriminology and Security Studies Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program also is open to students in Canada (all provinces).
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 All courses are offered online.
 Campus visits are not required.